-I’ve been here for about five years now.
+I’ve been here for almost seven years now.
 I can tell you that Italy is a complicated place, swinging unpredictably between incredible beauty and immense frustration.
 I can tell you that very few things here are exactly as you might think they should be.
 But I can also tell you that I love it here – that I feel at home here – even more than I imagined I would.
 I could try to explain it all on this page, but that might take a while to write, and frankly, I’m not even sure I can explain it all.
 But I have stories to share – moments and experiences and thoughts piling up inside my head – and so I’m going to try to write about it all.

 By day, I design apps and websites.
 When I’m not in front of my computer, I enjoy exploring new places (particularly tiny, semi-forgotten villages and islands in the Mediterranean), cooking and eating (perhaps eating more than cooking), and going on long wanders through the city, usually with my camera in hand.
 These days, I speak Italian far more often than English.
 Sometimes I start to forget words in English, or I feel like an Italian phrase is absolutely the only way to describe a certain sentiment.
 Sometimes I feel as though I’m slipping into a crevasse between two cultures.
 But for all the influence Italian culture might try to exert on me, I will never loosen my grip on my “Canadian efficiency”.